sacctSection: Slurm Commands (1)

 For the non-root user, the sacct command limits the display of job accounting data to jobs that were launched with their own user identifier (UID) by default.
 Data for other users can be displayed with the --allusers, --user, or --uid options.

-- The content's of Slurm's database are maintained in lower case.
+NOTE: The contents of Slurm's database are maintained in lower case.
 This may result in some sacct output differing from that of other Slurm commands.

 - -a, --allusers